Mythau/ROCm-llama.cpp/ROCM_FORK.md

 support guarantees, compatibility promises, or claim that every patch is appropriate for upstream llama.cpp.

+That's a nice way of saying this is LLM slop and I'm proud of it.

 ## Tested hardware and software

 The current branch was built and exercised on Windows with: